UKCloud/documentation/articles/azure/azs-how-create-spn-cli.md

 ---
-title: How to Create a Service Principal Name for Azure Stack - CLI | UKCloud Ltd
+title: How to Create a service principal name for Azure Stack - CLI | UKCloud Ltd
-description: Learn how to create SPN to manage your Azure Stack using Azure CLI
+description: Learn how to create service principal name (SPN) to manage your Azure Stack using Azure CLI
 services: azure-stack
 author: Chris Black